 If I think back on my childhood, we only consumed zucchini when it took the form of a cake or loaf.
 It was never roasted with other veggies, or turned into noodles, or made into fries.
 It was always just grated into a cinnamon laced cake batter.
 Sometimes the batter was chocolate, other times it was studded with chocolate chips and walnuts.
 I’ve always been partial to the cake with walnuts.

-No cake is complete until it’s iced.
-Since cake is supposed to be indulgent, I went with a ganache glaze.
-If you want the chocolate glaze to retain it’s gorgeous, glossy sheen, mix in 2 tbsp of corn syrup.
+- Chocolate Ganache: If you want the chocolate ganache glaze to retain it’s gorgeous, glossy sheen, mix in 2 Tbsp of corn syrup.
 This trick works great when you can’t be bothered to properly temper chocolate.
-Then, for good measure, I added more walnuts on top.
-In my opinion, you can never have too many walnuts.

 Streuseled Zucchini Bundt Cake with Ganache Glaze